hegoru/way/README.md

 License
 =
-Do all you need or you want with these files.
+Do all you need or want with these files.